Vindorable/Vindorable/README.md

 🧐 I'm a solo indie game developer and have published 3 games in the Google Play Store as passion projects in my free time. <br />
 🌱 Currently I'm learning frontend and backend to become a Full Stack Developer. <br />
-🌐 Visit my website I built and hosted on GitHub Pages to see more of my works: [vindorable.github.io](https://vindorable.github.io/)
+🌐 Visit my website I built and hosted on GitHub Pages to see more of my works: [vindorable.github.io](https://vindorable.github.io/) <i>(Note: My GitHub Page is still being built.
+You may visit my Squarespace website for the time being at [jayondope.com](https://www.jayondope.com/).
+Eventually, I will move to GitHub Pages and stop my Squarespace subscription.</i>

 <details>
   <summary>👇 Click to view more information about my games 🎮🕹️👾</summary>